UglyWillDuckling/diamond-mine/Emerald/emerald/notes/Autocompletion is a must.md

+For tools

+---

-I simplifies the way you use tools and makes it easier to find new options and features.
+It **simplifies** the way you use `tools` and makes it easier to find new options and features.

 - faster usage
 - better understanding of the tool